STRANOstudios/GameLab6-Era-of-Destruction/README.md

 - Buildings have resistance levels.
 Once depleted, they are destroyed with spectacular visual effects and respawn after a few seconds, growing back with a unique VFX.

 ## Features
-- Steampunk-themed graphics and visual effects.
+- Cyberpunk-themed graphics and visual effects.
 - Realistic sound effects and a steampunk-inspired soundtrack.
 - Scoring system based on the destruction of various targets.
 - Health bar and timer displayed on the main screen.